 The Internal Revenue Service has examined our income tax returns for 2001 and 2002, and has issued proposed adjustments of \$1.4 million, plus interest.
 These adjustments relate to the treatment of acquisition costs and a tax accounting method change for prepaid expenses.
 We do not agree with these proposed adjustments and are in the appeals process.
 Although the final resolution of this appeal is uncertain, we believe that adequate amounts have been provided for in the uncertain tax benefits.
-There is the possibility of either favorable or unfavorable impact on our results of operations in the period in which these matters are effectively resolved, or in the period in which our estimates of the outcomes change.
-We are subject to state and local income tax examinations for the years 2001 through 2004.
+There is the possibility of either favorable or unfavorable impact on our results of operations in the period in which these matters are effectively settled.
+We believe that a tentative agreement has been reached with the Internal Revenue Service regarding the treatment of acquisition costs.
+We are reviewing the settlement calculations and believe that this issue will be settled in the near future.
+We will recognize any uncertain tax benefit in the quarter settled.

+We are subject to state and local income tax examinations for the years 2001 through 2006.
 We are subject to examination in the United Kingdom for 2005.
-To date, there are no proposed adjustments that will have a material adverse effect on our results of operations.
+To date, there are no proposed adjustments that are expected to have a material adverse effect on our results of operations.
 We are not currently under examination in any other foreign jurisdictions.

-During the three months ended March 31, 2007, we recognized approximately \$0.1 million in potential interest and penalties associated with uncertain tax positions.
+During the three and nine months ended September 29, 2007, our unrecognized tax benefits increased by \$0.6 million and \$0.9 million, respectively, and we recognized approximately \$0.1 million and \$0.2 million, respectively, in potential interest and penalties associated with uncertain tax positions.